junel1e/junel1e.github.io/readme.txt

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
 I went to my discussion and talked to the TA about the resources I was using to make sure it was acceptable and clarifyed instructions with other students near me in discussion.
-I also talked to the professor in class about validity checks for the site.
+I also talked to the professor in class and slack about validity checks for the site.

 6. Is there anything special we need to know in order to run your code?